-Engagement with GSMA on the changes ahead – and above all cooperation on standardised specifications – will ensure that those who act early will emerge best-placed in the new landscape.
+Engagement with GSMA on the changes ahead – and above all, cooperation on standardised specifications – will ensure that those who act early will emerge best-placed in the new landscape.

 The earlier Operators commit to all-IP, the sooner they will be able to capitalise on opportunities to provide more relevant, added-value services that will drive consumer preferences – aiding both attraction and retention of customers.
 Participants will thereby remove fragmentation, secure long-term shareholder value, and maintain market relevance in the crucial years ahead.

-OEMs too have a stake in the success of an all-IP network.
+OEMs to have a stake in the success of an all-IP network.
 Consumers expect a consistent experience when using services, and it’s in the interests of OEMs to play their part in delivering that.

-State of the art network equipment is key requirement of improving the capacity, quality and reliability of communications, while consumer devices capable of delivering the Advanced Communications platform effortless communication in a variety of different ways.
+State of the art network equipment is a crucial requirement of improving the capacity, quality and reliability of communications, while consumer devices capable of delivering the Advanced Communications platform effortless communication in a variety of different ways.